folm/bcoin/docs/Wallet-System.md

 ## Notes on wallet system

-Bcoin maintains a wallet database which contains every wallet.
+Folmcoin maintains a wallet database which contains every wallet.
 Wallets are _not usable_ without also using a wallet database.
 For testing, the wallet database can be in-memory, but it must be there.